 The Full Story

 Taiwan Center for Mandarin Learning in Ireland was founded by the OCAC in Taiwan and Dublin School of Mandarin Chinese with one goal in mind: giving our students the best, most rewarding learning experience.
-Our board members are Hsiao Ping Hsu, Syue Ping Ma, Tina Jan and Evan Furlong.
+Our initial board members are Hsiao Ping Hsu, Syue Ping Ma, Tina Jan and Evan Furlong.

 The OCAC is implementing the Taiwan Center for Mandarin Learning (TCML) Establishment Program which assisted overseas compatriot schools globally to set up TCML as bases for teaching Mandarin to adults and for promoting its teaching with Taiwanese characteristics.
 TCML in Ireland was one of the first 28 establishments and we are very proud to be part of this wonderful journey.